MooersLab/pymolsnips/README.md

 The *JupyterLab* provides many enhancements for the editing of *Jupyter Notebook*.
 First, the cells can be dragged and dropped to rearrange them in the notebook.
 Second, the cells can be dragged between notebooks to copy the contents.
 Third, multiple views of a single notebook can be opened.
-Changes in one notebook are synchrotronized with the remaining notebooks.
+Changes in one notebook are synchronized with the remaining notebooks.
 Fourth, a blue bar on the blue side of the cell eases the folding and unfolding of the cell.
 Fifth, longer outputs are easier to scroll.
-Sixth, the cells output can be viewed from additional sychronized views.
+Sixth, the cells output can be viewed from additional synchronized views.
 Seventh, tab completion includes more information about the matched items.
 Eighth, the tooltip, activated with shift-tab, shows information about selected objects.